FeralFlows/wild-etal_2021_earthsfuture/README.md

 <br />

 ### 3. Reproduce Figures
-We also provide scripts (ArgentinaNexus/Figures/) for reproducing figures in our paper.
+We also provide scripts (ArgentinaNexus/Figures/) for reproducing figures in our paper (see [Table 7](#table7)).
 Before running each script, make sure you have changed all the directories according to your data and file locations.
 You can change your desired output locations in the scripts.

+<a name="table7"></a>
 **Table 7:** R scripts for producing figures from the paper.

 | Script | Corresponding Figures |